 In the colder months, locals and visitors alike flock for ice skating.
 Anyone who enjoys ice hockey also has a lovely spot to play a friendly game.
 Grab a hot chocolate and bask in the beauty of a Michigan winter wonderland at Hoyt Park.

 Temple Theater is a beautifully restored building built in 1927.
 It’s often referred to as the Showplace of Northeastern Michigan, an apt moniker based on its popularity for performances.
-It’s one of the most charming venues around, with a retro-chic feel.
+It’s one of the most charming venues, with a retro-chic feel.

 - Address: 201 N Washington Ave, Saginaw (GPS)